koderunnersml/website/content/blog/2018-introduction-to-object-detection.md

 ## Rectangle Detector

 We will be building a very simple object detection module for detecting single rectangles in images.
 We will be training a simple classifier using **Keras** that will be predicting the bounding boxes of the rectangles.
+The code used in this article can be found here on this [Kaggle Notebook](https://www.kaggle.com/soumikrakshit/object-detection-single-rectangle).

 ### Importing The Necessary Libraries